Walgreen to keep U.S. tax domicile after buying Alliance Boots

 Walgreen's retreat is the third major possible tax "inversion" deal to collapse in recent months amid heightened political sensitivity in the United States to such transactions.

+"We don't want to see this trend grow," Obama said at a news conference, not specifically mentioning Walgreen, which is based in his home state of Illinois.

+"That kind of herd mentality is something we want to avoid, so we want to move quickly, as quickly as possible," Obama said.

-Walgreen had been under pressure from investors to shift its tax domicile to Switzerland or Britain as part of the buyout, but the administration of President Barack Obama said on Tuesday it was considering steps to curb such deals.
+Walgreen had been under pressure from investors to shift its tax domicile to Switzerland or Britain as part of the buyout.

 The pharmacy chain said it was mindful of the public reaction to a potential inversion deal and its role as an "iconic American consumer retail company with a major portion of its revenues derived from government-funded reimbursement programs".